oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

-# Bundle (oras), test (gator) and deploy (GitOps) Gatekeeper policies as OCI image
+# Bundle (`oras`), test (`gator`) and deploy (GitOps) Gatekeeper policies as OCI image

 _Author: [Mathieu Benoit](https://www.linkedin.com/in/mathieubenoitqc/), DevRel Engineer, Google_

-Policies are key to meet governance requirements as well as improve security postures of Kubernetes workloads and clusters.
+Policies are key to meet governance requirements as well as improve the security of Kubernetes workloads and clusters.
 Policy engines like [OPA Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/), [Kyverno](https://kyverno.io/) or even the new [Kubernetes's Validating Admission Policies feature](https://kubernetes.io/blog/2022/12/20/validating-admission-policies-alpha/) help write and enforce such policies.
-Once the policies written and tested, how to easily and securely share them with different projects and teams?
+Once the policies are written, how to easily and securely share them with different projects and teams?
 How to deploy them across the fleet of clusters?
 How to evaluate them as early as possible in CI/CD pipelines?

-In this blog we will demonstrate how to bundle and share Gatekeeper policies as an OCI image thanks to `oras`, how to evaluate any Kubernetes manifests against this OCI image with `gator` CLI and finally how to deploy this OCI image in Kubernetes clusters, in a GitOps way.
+In this blog we will demonstrate how to bundle and share Gatekeeper policies as an OCI image thanks to [`oras`](https://oras.land/), how to evaluate any Kubernetes manifests against this OCI image with [`gator`](https://open-policy-agent.github.io/gatekeeper/website/docs/gator/) CLI and finally how to deploy this OCI image in Kubernetes clusters, in a GitOps way.

 ![Flow between ORAS, OCI registry, Gatekeeper and Config Sync](gatekeeper-policies-as-oci-image/overview-flow.png)

 Google Kubernetes Engine (GKE) is used to illustrate this blog, but everything is working with any other Kubernetes distributions.
-As for the OCI registry, Google Artifact Registry is used, but you can take [any registries supporting OCI artifacts](https://oras.land/implementors/#google-artifact-registry-gar).
+As for the OCI registry, Google Artifact Registry is used, but you can take [any registries supporting OCI artifacts](https://oras.land/implementors/#registries-supporting-oci-artifacts).
 For the GitOps tool, we are using the OSS project: Config Sync, you can also use it as part of the Anthos Config Management service or even use other GitOps tools supporting OCI images like [FluxCD](https://fluxcd.io/flux/cheatsheets/oci-artifacts/).
-Finally, we are bundling and deploying Gatekeeper policies as OCI image, but it could be any Kubernetes manifests.

 ## Create a Gatekeeper policy

 Let's create a Gatekeeper policy composed by one `Constraint` and one `ConstraintTemplate` which will be leveraged throughout this blog.
-In this example, we will are making sure that any non-system namespaces is leveraging the [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) feature by having the appropriate label.
+In this example, we are making sure that any non-system namespaces is leveraging the [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) feature by having the appropriate label.

 Create a dedicated folder for the associated files:
 ```bash